johnrm174/model-railway-signalling/README.md

   Mandatory Parameters:
       sig_id:int - The ID for the signal
   Optional Parameters:
-      sig_ahead_id:int - The ID for the signal "ahead" of the one we want to set
+      sig_ahead_id:int - The ID for the signal "ahead" of the one to be updated

 toggle_signal(sig_id) - use for route setting (can use 'signal_clear' to find the state first)